FUN FACTS

 All of us have, at some point in our lives, used a common phrase.
 Sometimes, it happens spontaneously without us even thinking about it, whether we are on cloud nine or just over the moon.

-Can you think of a time you have used a common phrase or idiom and truly knew the meaning of it?
+Can you think of a time you used a common phrase or idiom and truly knew its meaning?

 In the following article, we will look at some facts about common phrases and the meaning behind them, how they developed and how we can incorporate them into our daily conversations with others.